khoaisohd/saifon/docs/advanced/immutable.md

 Immutable-js to the rescue
 ```

-If there's a performance problem with ImmutableJs, I think there might be something wrong with the way you design your application state
+If there's a performance problem with ImmutableJs, I think there might be something wrong with the way you use it